-How Can I Make My Tent More Homey?
+How Can I Make My Tent a Homey Tent?

-Almost everyone can experience tent camping.
+Almost everyone can experience tent camping and have a homey.
 This enjoyable activity takes the stress away from the day-to-day hustle of your everyday life allows you to relax and participate in activities the increase your overall enjoyment of the world around us.

 While some of us don’t mind roughing it when we go tent camping, some people would rather have some homie amenities to improve the overall experience.